Tommysayl/Tommysayl/README.md

 ### Hello there 👋   I'm Tommaso!

--  I’m currently studying for a MSc in computer science, with particular focus on learning techniques.
+-  I’m currently interested in SotA techniques for natural language processing and sequence prediction for crypto/financial markets!

 #### Languages and Tools: